-Recoverable expenses are expenses generally incurred in the day-to-day operation of a Trust and include, for example: registry costs, legal services, custodian services, compliance and related administration functions, accounting, printing, audit and asset management related fees, including related party property management services (see Section 3.07).
+Recoverable expenses are expenses generally incurred in the day-to-day operation of a Trust and include, for example: registry costs, legal services, custodian services, compliance and related administration functions, accounting, printing, audit and asset management related fees, including related party property management services.
 These costs are shown in the fees and costs summary under 'Fees and other costs' above.